Unlocking French language: the ‘r’ rules

 2) /?/ – Voiced uvular fricative

-The root of the tongue goes very near to the back of the mouth cavity (scraping the uvula), and8482055432_428c53d673_o creates a ‘grating’ sound.
+The root of the tongue goes very near to the back of the mouth cavity (scraping the uvula), and creates a ‘grating’ sound.
 This creates a narrow channel of airflow, resulting in frication past the tongue and uvula.
 This is generally described as ‘guttural’, and is heard more in the French language these days.

 This can be found in words such as rester and rentrer.